sagilar/Automation-I4.0-Ontology/README.md

 ### STO
 The Standards Ontology is a work done by Irlán Grangel, Steffen Lohman, and Paul Baptista at Fraunhofer IAIS.
 Please see https://github.com/i40-Tools/StandardOntology , https://vocol.iais.fraunhofer.de/sto/ for more details.

-I make a special acknowledge for such work and their support with the STO code.
+### RAMI Ontology
+The RAMI Ontology which bases on the RAMI Model and the Administration Shell concept.
+Please see https://github.com/i40-Tools/RAMIOntology, https://vocol.iais.fraunhofer.de/rami/ for more details.

 ## Research
 This project was carried out currently under my master's thesis "A proposal of a formal model to integrate distributed service-based automation systems, semantic models, and automation standards." at the Universidad Nacional de Colombia, in Medellín, Colombia.
 I keep on doing enhancements and adding new features.
-Please cite:
+If you use any resources of this project for your research please cite:
 - "Semantic Automation Systems, a Suitable Approach for Automation Networks in the Industry 4.0", https://ieeexplore.ieee.org/document/8921156.

-## Applications
+## Cases
-The Automation I4.0 Ontology was designed to work in real systems, thus, the folder `AutomationI40Ontology-Example` contains a Java project which runs the ontology over a metal separation process system (emulated) and an OPC UA server using the Eclipse Milo stack.
-The application contains a subfolder `OPC UA Clients` which has two python files which run the OPC UA clientes using the Free OPC UA stack in 1 or 2 Raspberry(ies) PI.
-Additional features like the process, SQWRL queries, and inference exportation are provided.
-See folder for more detail.
+Check the folders `Automation-I40-Ontology-CaseStudy` and `xPPU-AI40-CaseStudy` to see 2 Java maven applications using the Automation I4.0 Ontology.

 ## Contribution and support
 If you are interested in contribute to this project, feel free to do it.
-Regarding to the support, I am working on it continuosly, so, if any problem appears, do not hesitate to create an issue.
+Regarding to the support, I am working on it continuously, so, if any problem appears, do not hesitate to create an issue.

 ## License
 Automation-I4.0-Ontology is licensed by an Apache License 2.0 (see http://www.apache.org/licenses/LICENSE-2.0 for more details).